connected-digital-energy-meter/cdem_docs/docs/13_technical/README.md

 We use the power supply provided from the Fluvius Meter (pin 1).
 The maximum output is 250 mA which is at the limit of what we need for our ESP12.
 :::danger 🔌 Limited Power supply
-Should your CDEM experience power problems it will reboot often.
-Then we advice to use a external usb power supply.
+Should your CDEM experience power problems and reboots often, then we advice to use an external USB power supply.
 :::

 **2. USB connection and UART bridge**